 David Benner’s teachings of interspirituality / perennialism (there are many ways to God) and panentheism (God’s Spirit infused into matter) are not only unbiblical — they are anti-biblical.
 They go against the teachings of the Bible.

-I invite you to put your full weight upon Jesus – lean into His complete identity, and stop diluting or altering His message.
+Put your full weight upon Jesus – lean into Him.
 He is The Way.
 He is also The Truth.
+Only in Him will you find Life.
 As a follower of The Way, I desire to learn more of my Master day by day, and to grow in wisdom.
-I invite you to follow the same path, discovering His will for your life — moment by moment.
+I invite you to follow the same path, discovering His will — moment by moment.

 ………….

-I hope you’ve found my article helpful.
+I hope you’ve found this article enlightening.
 I’d love to hear your comments or questions below.
 Blessings, Ali 🙂

 I appreciate how you contrasted his ideas with clear biblical truth; it helps put things in perspective.
 It makes me wonder: do you think many believers are drawn to Benner’s writings because of the psychological insights he offers, even if they don’t notice the theological compromises underneath?